backstage-technical-services/hub/docs/contributing/Development Workflow.md

 ### Releasing your work

-Your work is released to the world by merging it into the `master` branch using a Pull Request (PR).
+Your work is released to the world by merging it into the `main` branch using a Pull Request (PR).

 #### Creating a Pull Request (PR)